sanket4373/tech-essential-docs/docs/http/protocol_basics.md

 - On a client, an HTTP application is identified by a <IP, port> tuple.
 Establishing a connection between two endpoints is a multi-step process and involves the following:

 1. resolve IP address from host name via DNS
-2. establish a connection with the server
+2. establish a TCP connection with the server using 3-way handshake
-3. send a request
+3. send an HTTP request
 4. wait for a response
 5. close connection